-Growth mindset isn’t a fluffy buzzword.
+This concept isn’t a fluffy buzzword.
 It’s a real state of mind that can make or break your success.

 A growth mindset also improves happiness and self-esteem by focusing on constant improvement over negative self-talk.
 It’s a great mindset to develop resilience and take on increasingly challenging tasks.

 Changing your mindset is no easy feat.
 Fortunately, there are several steps you can take right now to build a growth mindset.

 Act like you have a growth mindset, even if you don’t feel like you have one!
 It’s all about modeling the behaviors and the mindset you want.
 When you model behaviors to yourself, you’ll see your desired outcome, which is a stronger growth mindset.